abhishek4695/app-template-bugout/README.md

 What is the Point of this?

-This is just a proof of concept which can help in connecting to a BugOut server from another Node Application or even a normal app using REST API calls.
+This is just a proof of concept which can help in connecting to a Bugout server from another Node Application or even a normal app using REST API calls.